 My name is Travis Paulson and I am from Eveleth, Minnesota.

 I have been a Type 1 diabetic for many years, but affording insulin wasn’t that difficult as a child –– it was about $8 a vial.
 The problems came when I was in my late twenties and early thirties.
-I was working in finance full-time and going to college full time, and my insurance had a deductible of $7,500.
-Insulin at the time ranged from $300 to $350 a vial, and I required about five vials a month.
+I was working in finance full time and going to college full time, and my insurance had a deductible of $7,500.
+Insulin at the time ranged from $300 – $350 a vial, and I was requiring about 5 vials a month.

-It was during the financial crisis of 2007 to 2008 that I was forced to ration insulin again.
+It was during the financial crisis of 2007-2008 that I was forced to ration insulin again.
 Times were tough for lots of people.
 I remember camps of ex-financial services workers living in tents.
-But aside from just finding housing during the financial crisis, I had an additional problem: I had to afford my insulin.
+But aside from just finding housing during the financial crisis, I had an additional problem.
+I had to afford my insulin.
 I traveled around the country working odd jobs to afford insulin and rationed what I had, living a meager existence and working warehouse jobs wherever I could.

 It was after I came back home to Minnesota to get back on my feet that I decided I would no longer tolerate the abuse and hold on my life Big Pharma had.
-I realized I could get insulin from Canada for less than a tenth of the price I was paying in the U.S. From then on, I have been getting my insulin in Canada and helping others to do the same.
+I realized I could get insulin from Canada for less than a tenth the price I was paying in the US.
+From then on I have been getting my insulin in Canada and helping others do the same.

 The unfortunate thing is that all those years of rationing insulin have caused diabetes retinopathy, insulin resistance, and long-term complications that never would have occurred if I had access to affordable insulin.
 My health is what paid the price.